 Yes, this might be a problem at the beginning if your team can’t differentiate between work-related conversations and everyday chit-chatting.
 But to be honest, we have cut down these minor distractions, bringing them to a minimum by identifying work priorities.

 But if occasionally you want to chat for a short few messages back and forth with a team member, we’d rather have it done on Slack than Facebook or other instant messaging platforms.
 Always.

-Last but definitely not least, Slack has multiple bots and integrations that are perfect for effective and quick team collaboration.
+Last but definitely not least, Slack has multiple bots and integrations that are perfect for effective and quick virtual team collaboration.